JMNugent1/war-by-country/README.md

 ### Transformation

-The data is then imported into a pandas dataframe where we merged coordinates to the main dataset.
+The data was then imported into a pandas dataframe where we merged coordinates to the main dataset.
 Here, the data was also cleaned to remove players whose birth country coordinates could not be obtained from geopy.
-All of the data we collected and cleaned were exported to CSV files for ease of use in later coding and as an emergency back-up.
+All of the data we collected and cleaned was exported to CSV files for ease of use in later coding and as an emergency back-up.

 ### Load